thinkWhere/Open-Data-Viewer/SETUP.md

 ## More on AttributeTags

 The attributeTags definition for a theme describes the feature attributes of interest and how themes are mapped to OpenStreetMap tags.
+This allows control over what type of information to display in a feature information popup.

 In the example listed below, the attribue "Internet Access" maps to the "internet_access" OSM tag.
-If a feature has the internet_access tag an the tag value is in the list of expected values given by the 'attributesValues' list, the popup for the feature will display "Internet Access" alongside the associated font-awesome icon ("wifi").
+If a feature has the internet_access tag and the tag value is in the list of expected values given by the 'attributesValues' list, the popup for the feature will display "Internet Access" alongside the associated font-awesome icon ("wifi").

 ```javascript